Last Updated on April 14, 2022 by Rei Garnet

 In the wild, only the toughest and smartest survive.
 When it comes to rabbits, it’s no different.
 Wild rabbits are extremely clever and quick to react to any potential danger because one mistake could lead to their death.

-Anyone who hunted cottontails would tell you that rabbits are very, very fast to react and are great at running away to safety.
+Anyone who hunted cottontails would tell you that rabbits are very, very fast at reacting and are great at running away to safety.
 Wild rabbits can also remember where to quickly hide if they’re trying to flee from danger.

-While pet rabbits have us to protect them from dangers so breeders are not looking to breed the most intelligent rabbits but more on looks/meat.
-So I would say compared to wild and domesticated rabbits, wild rabbits would win when it comes to intelligence.
+Pet rabbits have us to protect them from danger, so breeders are not looking to breed the most intelligent rabbits, but more for looks or meat.
+So I would say when comparing wild rabbits to domesticated rabbits, wild rabbits would win when it comes to intelligence.

-Contrary to popular beliefs, rabbits are not stupid.
-Rabbits are capable of using logic to solve problems, memorize, and they can learn tricks because they can respond to cues trainers use to train pets.
+Contrary to popular belief, rabbits are not stupid.
+Rabbits are capable of using logic to solve problems, memorizing, and can learn tricks because they can respond to cues that trainers use to train pets.